DesHorsley/FullStackBdd/PITCHME.md

 ## At its core

-Common language to describe the desired behavior of the system A way to execute the requirements against the code.
+Common language to describe the desired behavior of the system.
+A way to execute the requirements against the code.

 +++